 - When do we finish?
 We believe 9 to 12 months is a fair assessment.
 We will have a better timeline once we begin the demolition.

 - Where will Weekend Masses be held?
 All weekend Masses will be held in the Parish Center (PC) Gym.
 The Mass schedule will remain the same and when we return to the newly renovated Church, the Mass schedule is projected to be the same.
 What about the 7:30 AM Daily Mass?
-That Mass will be held in the PC Gym.
+That Mass will be held in the Parish Center or School gym.
 As soon as the Mass ends, all worshipers will head to their cars to make way for our school children getting dropped off.

 - How about weddings and funerals?
 Weddings are currently being planned at various Churches throughout the Archdiocese.
 Concerning funerals, we have a relationship with our neighboring Catholic Churches that will allow us to use their Churches for our parishioner funerals.

 - What about PADS and other activities that use the Church and old school?
 PADS has partnered with Palatine Presbyterian Church to continue to provide services until the end of April.
 Upon completion of the newly renovated Church, PADS, as well as other parish organizations, will have use of the Church basement.

 - Can I walk to Church, School, and Religious Education?
 Thank you for asking that great question.
 Yes, I can’t say that I know where everyone lives, however God does.
 In the spirit of taking better care of ourselves and the environment, it would be wonderful to see more people walking and less people driving.